 However, indexes have their own problem.
-Every time new data is inserted, index needs to be updated.
-This will make insertion operations slow, which may not be so good for multi-user interactivity scenario.
+Every time new data is inserted, the index needs to be updated.
+This will make insertion operations slow, which may not be so good for multi-user interactivity scenarios.

 However, those techniques and tools were developed for the systems that weren’t designed for sharding or redundancy in the first place.
 Therefore the processes are not always easy to implement.